 email@example.com list, disabled in 2014.

-infrastructure team to discuss issues concerning the operation of the
+firstname.lastname@example.org mailing list to discuss issues concerning operation of the

 overall Apache Software Foundation systems.
-Participation in this list is
+Only committers to ASF projects can participate in this list.

 Non-committers may send mail to this address to report problems with ASF

 systems, however see the notes about system status before